← Back to blog

 Because routing is round-robin (or random), Agent A might land on key_1 for turn 1 and key_2 for turn 2.

 Every time an agent jumps to a different upstream, the provider-side prompt cache for that session is abandoned — the cache is scoped to the key that wrote it.
 So you pay full freight to re-ingest a 100k-token prompt that was already cached two seconds ago on the other key.
 We call this context thrashing — an agent's warm cache getting thrown away mid-session because consecutive turns land on different upstream keys.
-See The Hidden Cost of Claude's Prompt Caching for the cache-write math that makes this so expensive.
+See The Claude Cache TTL Trap for the cache-write math that makes this so expensive.

 You traded a 429 for a 4x-plus inflation of your token bill.
 Quietly.